dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 ## Sample Code for Grain State Read / Write Operations

-Grains must extend the Grain<T> class in order to participate in the Orleans grain state persistence mechanisms.
+Grains must extend the Grain&lt;T&gt; class in order to participate in the Orleans grain state persistence mechanisms.
 The ‘T’ in the above definition will be replaced by an application-specific grain state interface type for this grain; see the example below.

  The grain class will also implement its specific grain interface, as with any other Orleans grain.